Nam-Van/CS160-T5-ODFDS/README.md

 - A how-to video for install/configure/customization/usage (should be 10-15 minutes in length)

 **Part IV: Due Date: 5/8/23**
-Black Box Testing - Another Team’s Project
+Black Box Testing - Another Team’s Project.

 1. Perform Black Box testing for another team’s project.
 Then fill in the Black Box Testing Document Template which includes a long check list of tasks and their status (To be provided).